-Jorbeer Conservation Reserve, situated in the south-east of the city in the desert district of Bikaner in Rajasthan state, is a government-approved site where carcasses of the cow, buffalo, goat, sheep, and camel are discarded.
+Jorbeer Conservation Reserve, situated in the south-east part of the city in the desert district of Bikaner in Rajasthan state, is a government-approved site where carcasses of various animals such as the cow, buffalo, goat, sheep, and camel are discarded.

-An abundance of carrion at the site has made it the largest and one of the important winter grounds for vulture species in Asia and it also falls under the migratory routes of raptors from Eurasia and Mongolia.
+An abundance of carrion at the site has made it the largest and one of the important winter grounds for vulture species in Asia and it also falls under the migratory routes of raptors from Eurasia and Mongolia as well.
 It is spread over 20-26 km.

 VSSS team members after finishing a plantation audit in Bikaner chose to visit this conservation reserve.

 Entering the site the first impression is of eerieness which mainly comes from the bird species present at the reserve feasting on the carrion.

 Copious amounts of plastic stuck on bushes & trees, bones and body parts, such as ears of cattle, randomly lying around, few individuals skinning the carcasses of dead animals, and raptors wheeling above the carcasses adds to the eerieness.
 On top of that, the smell emanating from the carcasses makes it even more unbearable for the faint-hearted.
-Some feral dogs can also be spotted leisurely lazing under the trees and feasting on carrion.
+Some feral dogs can also be spotted leisurely lazing under the trees and feasting on dead remnants.

 The site is littered with an extensive amount of plastic that it made us want to question the individual present at the site about the source.
 He told us the plastic accumulated comes from the stomach of the carcasses of cattle, it consumed during its lifetime.
 A clear indication of the havoc which is being wrecked due to the callousness of human species towards nature.
 Mass mortality among vultures has also been reported from here.
 Egyptian Vulture an endangered species has experienced a dramatic decline in the population mainly due to the poisoned carcasses which are being dumped at the site.
 Ironic that natures clean up crew is itself being cleaned up.